-Position yourself toward the end of a tank car, at least 15 feet, and more if possible, from the manway and valves prior to coupling.
+Before coupling, position yourself toward the end of a tank car, at least 15 feet, and more if possible, from the manway and valves.
 Contents of tank cars may splash during or immediately following coupling due to improperly secured closures or the impact of coupling.